-This was certainly the case when I asked our GP to test my daughter for Coeliac Disease.
+This was certainly the case when I asked our GP to test my daughter.
 Her symptoms, as well as our family history, made her an ideal candidate for testing.
 And sure enough (thank God) she was diagnosed.

 Below is a reproduction of a blog post I wrote for Coeliac Awareness Week back in 2014.
 It describes how my daughter was diagnosed and the amazing impact it had, leading to the creation of this blog.
 If you’re struggling with a child who’s unwell, maybe this story will help you.